How to Use Attention Resistance to Fight Notification Fatigue

 Fighting back

 So what's the answer?
 First of all, app creators need to make notifications meaningful for customers by being mindful of their messaging.
 That means only sending notifications that are clear in purpose, use a concise and polite tone, and are sent at the right time/place.
+For more detailed guidance on designing effective notifications, you can refer to this resource.

 Alas, we can't just sit back and wait for tech platforms to think holistically and solve these issues for us.
 On an individual level, the solution is for us to embrace the concept of digital minimalism (or at least move closer to it).